menandmice/micetro_docs/guides/user-manual/dns_servers.rst

 Disable
 -------

 A server can be disabled.
-When a server is disabled, it is not synchronized with the Men & Mice Suite and excluded from various checks.
+When a server is disabled, it is not synchronized with the Men&Mice Suite and excluded from various checks.
 When a DNS server is disabled, it is greyed out in the DNS server listing.

 .. _enable-dns-server: